- The award is open to women, nonbinary and gender nonconforming journalists.

 - Each nomination and application must include candidate information, work samples made up of a series of 12 photographs, and a candidate/nomination statement.

 - A candidate may either self-nominate or be nominated by an editor, mentor or journalist peer.
 If you are nominating someone else, you may either submit a full application (including a statement and work samples) or fill out an abbreviated nomination form via Google Forms.
-If you fill out the Google Form with the candidate’s information, we will contact them and tell them you have nominated them to apply for the award.
+If you fill out the Google Form with the candidate’s information by February 24, 2023, we will contact them and tell them you have nominated them to apply for the award.
 Please note that filling out the Google Form does not constitute or replace a full application in Picter, which must be submitted for the jury’s consideration.

 For Work Sample: